This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 They say you’re never weird on the internet, and it’s true.
 You can find your micro niche.
 I’ve made some really fun blogger friends on the internet.
 But I know not everyone I meet in my real life is going to be as just like me as my internet compatriots.

-Back in my day, when I was all of eight years old and we submitted our attendance records to the state on little postcards they sent us in the mail, we couldn’t afford to be picky about our homeschool friends.
+When I was eight years old and we submitted our attendance records to the state on little postcards they sent us in the mail, we couldn’t afford to be picky about our homeschool friends.
 There weren’t enough of us for that.
 I knew people who homeschooled all sorts of ways and it…didn’t matter to me.
 I liked them just the way they were.

 I like some elements of Charlotte Mason.
 I love classical education.
 I have no desire to join Classical Conversations.
 I know it works for a lot of people, it just isn’t for me.